tanmay-bhatnagar16/lmsolution/README.md

 # Knows Issues / Scenarios not covered
 •	Scenarios to validate createdAT,completedAt,CancelledAt fields as the exact time could not be picked accurately.

+•	Due to dynamic nature of "stops" field surrently the JSON payload for the request is fetched from the excel file.
+This data could be dynamically generated but was more complex to implement in the given timeframe.